In-Hospital Volunteer FAQs

 I’m a winter visitor.
 Can I volunteer in just the winter months?

-Participating in our community events is a perfect way to help the children and the hospital for part-time residents.
-Your only commitment is the event you register for.
+For part-time residents, participating in our community events is a perfect way to help the children and the hospital.
+You register for the events you can help with.
 There are no interviews or health or training requirements.
 Visit our Community Volunteer pages to learn more.